tgwisdom/dev-quebec/README.md

 ## What is Angular?
 <img src="https://www.ngdevelop.tech/wp-content/uploads/2017/12/Angular_Architecture.png" alt="Angular Diagram" style="height: 250px; width:300px;"/>

-Angular Is a framework used to help guide developers create single page client applications.
+Angular Is a framework used to aid developers in the creation of single page client applications.

 # View Our Story Card!